shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/create-a-react-native-app.md

 };
 ```

-BBefore we move on to the Create Proposal screen, we can add data input and validation logic for the input fields on the form.
+Before we move on to the Create Proposal screen, we can add data input and validation logic for the input fields on the form.

 Add the following code snippet after `useTheme()`;